pattern-library/pattern-library/README.md

 ## What is this pattern library?

 The is a collection of base html elements and common html patterns.
-These can be used to style your project by first stying the base html elements.
+These can be used to style your project by first styling the base html elements.